Murray Bookchin: Late life and death

 During the 1980s, Bookchin engaged in occasional critiques of Bernie Sanders' mayorship in Burlington.
 Bookchin criticized Sanders' politics, claiming he lacked a drive to establish direct democracy, followed a Marxian deprioritization of ecology, and was a “'centralist' who narrowly focused on economic growth."
 Bookchin and his social ecologist colleagues in the Burlington Greens, which he co-founded with his former wife Bea Bookchin, criticized the Sanders administration for pushing for a luxury condo waterfront redevelopment, which was eventually rejected by Burlington voters.
 They advocated for a moratorium on growth, a moral economy, and social justice rooted in grassroots democracy.

+In 1987 Bookchin began a collaboration with Janet Biehl that would last until his death in 2006.
+Biehl was his companion, editor, and advocate, as well as (after his death) his biographer and archivist.

 In 1988, Bookchin and Howie Hawkins founded the Left Green Network "as a radical alternative to U.S. Green liberals", based around the principles of social ecology and libertarian municipalism.

 In 1995, Bookchin lamented the decline of American anarchism into primitivism, anti-technologism, neo-Situationism, individual self-expression, and "ad hoc adventurism," at the expense of forming a social movement.
 He formally broke with anarchism in 1999, describing himself in 2002 as a "communalist" in a major essay elaborating his late-life views, called "The Communalist Project".

 He continued to teach at the ISE until 2004.
 Bookchin died of congestive heart failure on July 30, 2006, at his home in Burlington, at the age of 85.